 Psychology is another interesting component of shopping for mortgages.

 When people first buy a home they can be nervous, over analytical, and stressed.
 As a result they can spend far too much time trying to shave every dollar off of transaction costs instead of focusing on value versus price.
-Getting 4% instead of 4.125% on an interest rate seems incredibly important, more than knowing the difference between price and value….but it is only $28 a month on a $400,000 mortgage.
-And it is these same exact people who when I try to get them to discuss a refinance at some point in the future, I can’t get them to take the time to move ahead to save $200 a month, or even $400 a month in one case I remember, because they are “too busy”!
+Getting 4% instead of 4.125% on an interest rate seems incredibly important, more than knowing the difference between price and value.
+But it is only $28 a month on a $400,000 mortgage.
+And it is these same exact people who when I try to get them to discuss a refinance at some point in the future, I can’t get them to take the time to move ahead to save $200/month because they are “too busy”!
 How can one be too busy to save $200 a month on a refinance, but not too busy to save $28 a month when they purchase the home?

-It is also important to know that rates can change daily, so calling one lender on a Monday and another on a Tuesday is not comparing apples to apples.
+When mortgage shopping it is also important to know that rates can change daily.
+So calling one lender on a Monday and another on a Tuesday is not comparing apples to apples.
 And calling lenders at different times of the day can yield an unfair comparison since rates can change from morning to afternoon.
-And when calling loan officers you may be dealing with a commission cutter, do you really want to deal with someone whose only way to get business is to cut their price?
+And when calling loan officers you may be dealing with a commission cutter.
+Do you really want to deal with someone whose only way to get business is to cut their price?
 Or you may be getting a rate quote from someone who is doing a “quote and float”.
-This means they quote a rate, but do not lock-in that rate, and “float” your lock-in and leave you unlocked.
+This means they quote a rate, but do not lock-in that rate.
+They “float” your lock-in and leave you unlocked.
 Then they hope the market moves down to the rate they promised you at a later date.
-There are plenty of games people play in the mortgage business, don’t forget this is a sales process.
+There are plenty of games people play in the mortgage business.
+Don’t forget this is a sales process.